dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 please email us at [xingshi.cai@dukekunshan.edu.cn](mailto:xingshi.cai@dukekunshan.edu.cn) or leave comment at the end of this post.

-## Eating at University Community Center
+## :school: Eating at University Community Center

 ### :open_book: The Menus